Death Valley in One Day: Don’t Make These 6 Mistakes

 It is truly breathtaking and one of my favorite locations we visited in Death Valley.
 If you have time, you can do a short but steep hike to get even higher views of Dante’s View.

-If you like to start your busy day of exploring with a full belly, this is a great opportunity to make a pit stop at The Oasis at Death Valley, which offers a couple of breakfast options.
+A pit stop at Furnace Creek at The Oasis Death Valley is a great opportunity to grab a bite to eat.
 This is where we stopped on our day trip to Death Valley to quickly refuel before our busy day of exploring.

-• Date Grove Diner: At the Ranch Inn.
-Opens at 6 am
+• Date Grove Diner: At the Ranch Inn, all you can eat.
+Opens at 6 am for breakfast, lunch & dinner

 • The Inn Restaurant: At the Inn Death Valley.
-Opens at 7:30 am
+Opens at 7:30 am.
+Only open for breakfast and lunch

-Mesquite Sand Dunes Death Valley one day itinerary
+mounds of brown rippled sand at Mesquite Sand Dunes Death Valley

 • The sand dunes are impressive.
 However, I did expect them to be bigger.
 The tallest dune is about 100 ft.